cvergnes/public/storytelling_with_data.md

 - Display min, max and avg

 #### Slopegraph
 Slopegraphs can be useful when you have two time periods or points of comparison and want to quickly show relative increases and decreases or differences across various categories between the two data points.

 ### Bars

 #### Very Common
 Bar charts should be leveraged because they are common : it takes less brain power to your audience to understand it

 #### Baseline
 Because how bar charts compare bars, it’s important baseline starts at zero (or it’s a false comparison).
 Do not apply to line charts (since it focus on relative position) but be clear to baseline is not zero.

 #### Label or axis ?
 Choice to label data charts and remove axis depend on intention.
 If you want to give a big picture, keep the axis.
 If data values are important, use only labels.

 #### Bar width
 Bars should be wider than white space between bars.
 But if too wide, audience could compare area instead of height
 #### Types of bar charts

 ##### Vertical bar chart
 Or column chart.
 It's plain vanilla bat chart.
 Could be multi series but use it with caution.
 Choose carefully category’s order

 ##### Stacked vertical bar chart
 Usage more limited
-You can only compare the bottom serie (the one attached to the X axis) Could represent percentage or absolute value (but be sure to include also absolute value if percentage is choosen)
+You can only compare the bottom serie (the one attached to the X axis)
+ ould represent percentage or absolute value (but be sure to include also absolute value if percentage is choosen)

 ##### Waterfall chart
 - Pull apart pieces of a stacked bar chart
 - Show a starting point, increase, decrease and resulting end point